DevTaewoo/DevTaewoo.github.io/_posts/2024-11-20-sample-markdown.md

 ---
 layout: post
-title: My name is TAEWOO HA
+title: My name is HA TAE WOO
 subtitle: I am attending Pukyong University. major -Computer Engineering
 gh-repo: daattali/beautiful-jekyll
 gh-badge: [star, fork, follow]
 tags: [test]
 comments: true
 mathjax: true
-author: Bill Smith
+author: HA TAE WOO
 ---

 {: .box-success}
+I am a Korean student who is developing knowledge and development skills in computer engineering at Pukyong National University.
-This is a demo post to show you how to write blog posts with markdown.
-I strongly encourage you to [take 5 minutes to learn how to write in markdown](https://markdowntutorial.com/) - it'll teach you how to transform regular text into bold/italics/tables/etc.<br/>I also encourage you to look at the [code that created this post](https://raw.githubusercontent.com/daattali/beautiful-jekyll/master/_posts/2020-02-28-sample-markdown.md) to learn some more advanced tips about using markdown in Beautiful Jekyll.
+I want to be a developer who develops games in the future.
+Currently, the main language I use is C++. [take 5 minutes to learn how to write in markdown](https://markdowntutorial.com/) - it'll teach you how to transform regular text into bold/italics/tables/etc.<br/>I also encourage you to look at the [code that created this post](https://raw.githubusercontent.com/daattali/beautiful-jekyll/master/_posts/2020-02-28-sample-markdown.md) to learn some more advanced tips about using markdown in Beautiful Jekyll.

 **Here is some bold text**